breun/minimoog-sysex/README.md

 The 2016 reissue of Moog's [Minimoog Model D](https://www.moogmusic.com/products/minimoog/minimoog-model-d) synthesizer added MIDI support to this iconic instrument.

-The software in this project can be used to modify various

-This project contains both a core library to use in your
+This project contains a simple program to control global parameters and trigger commands.
+There is also a core library that you could use in your own software.

 Supported Features
 ------------------